 Foundations of Community Engagement is hosted on Thinkific, an online learning platform.
 After registering for the course, you'll receive an email with your log-in details and a link to the course, where you'll find the course videos, materials, and workbook.
 If you have any questions regarding payment, please reach out to Isaac.

 Small group coaching dates will be provided each month by email, and will also be posted on the course website.

 You'll have access to the course and coaching calls for 6 months after enrolment.

 Only one learner is able to access the course per account - please contact Isaac for group rates.

 We are able to build separate course platforms for organizations that wish to enrol their teams in the course, allowing you to share personalized questions and comments that are specific to your context.

-Since this is our first time offering this course, we are offering it at a special introductory price.
 We are excited to develop this with you and to hear your feedback after you complete the course!